-Salaries and fringe benefits attributable to the administrative work of faculty and other professional personnel are identified in separate cost accounting system workpapers and excluded from the development of Departmental Administration cost pools as required by Subparagraph F.6.a.(2)(a) of OMB Circular A-21.
-The cost accounting system also identifies aggregated administrative costs in excess of the reimbursement limitation described in Paragraph G.8.a. of OMB Circular A-21.
+Salaries and fringe benefits attributable to the administrative work of faculty and other professional personnel are identified in separate cost accounting system work papers and excluded from the development of Departmental Administration cost pools as required by the OMB Circular 2 CFR Part 200.431(d).
+The cost accounting system also identifies aggregated administrative costs in excess of the reimbursement limitation described in OMB Circular 2 CFR 200 Appendix III 8.(a).

-Reviews of compliance with existing policy and procedures are conducted in the course of required OMB Circular A-133 audits, and as needed in the judgment of the campus.
+Reviews of compliance with existing policy and procedures are conducted in the course of required Single Audit, and as needed in the judgment of the campus.
 If additional unallowable costs are identified in the course of a compliance review, appropriate adjustments are made in the cost accounting system records.